Quentium-Forks/PyRIC/README.md

-To avoid confusion, PyRIC is the system as a whole, including all header files and "libraries" that are required to communicate with the kernel. pyw is a interface to these libraries providing specific funtions.
+To avoid confusion, PyRIC is the system as a whole, including all header files and "libraries" that are required to communicate with the kernel. pyw is a interface to these libraries providing specific functions.

 What it does - defines programmatic access to a subset of iw, ifconfig and rkill.
 In short, PyRIC provides Python wireless pentesters the ability to work with